hpfxd/woahmod-2/README.md

 pull requests welcome.
 ## Features
+- /massmsg
-- /massmsg - Run a command once for everybody on the server.
+Run a command once for every player on the server.
+Replaces `%player%` as the current player in the loop.
+Usage: `/massmsg <delay in ms> <command>`
+Example: `/massmsg 300 /msg %player% hello!`
-- /woahmod - Main command
+- /woahmod
+Main WoahMod command.
+Shows commands and version info.
+Usage: `/woahmod [commands]`
+Example: `/woahmod`
+- Tags
+Tags are things that appear before your name above your head.

 ## Downloading
 - Grab a build from the [releases](https://github.com/hpfxd/woahmod-2/releases) page